MantasVis/ChatRoom/README.md

 ## Features

-* Chat with other people on the LAN.
+* Chat with other people over LAN.

 ### ToDo List